 - 1 lb penne or 1 lb rotini pasta

 In a large skillet, saute the onion and garlic in butter, over medium heat, until soft, not brown.
 Whisk in the pumpkin, broth, creams and seasonings to taste.
 Simmer 10 minutes, stirring occasionally.
 Meanwhile, boil the pasta in salted water until al dente.
-Drain pasta and stir into pumpkin, simmering 2-3 minutes more until thick.
+Drain pasta and stir into the pumpkin, simmering 2-3 minutes more until thick.
 Stir in parsley and garnish with romano, more parsley and pumpkin seeds if desired.

 Edited from: Food.com